au-research/raido/doc/code/standard.md

 They shouldn't be in a sibling directory to your source tree, they shouldn't even be within the same authorization scope.

-TODO:STO should operation security page be public?
+TODO:STO should operational security page be public?
 See "RAID - Operational security" for more info about how developer machines, AWS machines and credentials should be managed.